orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

 ![](images/itemset-editor-filter.png)

+## Copying and Pasting Items

+[SINCE Orbeon Forms 2026.1.1]

+The "Copy to Clipboard" and "Paste from Clipboard" buttons allow you to easily copy/paste items from/to the itemset editor.
+The former takes all items (label/value/hint) and stores them into the clipboard, and the latter does the opposite (Hint being optional).
+You can, for example, paste/copy to/from Google Sheets and Excel, in order to manage or track items in a spreadsheet.

+When pasting items, they are matched by value, for the current language:

+- existing values are updated
+- missing values are added

+If you want to replace all items, use "Remove All" first.

 ## Usability notes

 * When in a label field, pressing the "tab" key into an empty value field automatically creates a default value.
 For example: